Electronic Data Interchange (EDI) is a veteran B2B technology that supports global supply chains.

 "Transport for Standardized Data"

-• Establish rules for transmision
+• Establish rules for transmission

 • Help ensure secure and reliable delivery

-• Confirm receip and validity
+• Confirm receipt and validity

 • Examples: AS2, SFTP, HTTPS